hydpy-dev/hydpy/hydpy/docs/development.rst

   * At last, you can suggest your changes to be included in HydPy's main repository.
 Click on "Compare" to visualize the relevant differences.
-Click on "Create pull request" to ask others to diskuss your changes and to eventually merge them into their projects.
+Click on "Create pull request" to ask others to discuss your changes and to eventually merge them into their projects.
 In other words: you request other people to pull (get) your own changes and to merge (incorporate) these changes into their repositories.

-Note that everyone is responsible for his or her own repository, you do not have to be afraid to break another persons repository accidentally.
+Note that everyone is responsible for his or her own repository, you do not have to be afraid to break another person's repository accidentally.
-But you are responsibility the make pull requests focussing on one issue that is clearly explained.
-Otherwise your contribution is likely to be refused.
+But you are responsible the make pull requests focussing on one issue that is clearly explained.
+Otherwise, your contribution is likely to be refused.

 Of course, it is not always as easy as in the given example.
-Not only your branches, but also the main line of development evolves.
+Not only your branches but also the main line of development evolves.
 Often, you will have to retrieve changes from the main branch and eventually resolve some conflicts before you can make "good" pull request.
 See much more thorough explanations as `Pro Git`_ on how to improve your skills in using Git.
-Here is a very nice description on `How to Rebase a Pull Request`_ (this could be good starting point for explaining how to add newly developed models into the main line in this documentation).
+Here is a very nice description on `How to Rebase a Pull Request`_ (this could be a good starting point for explaining how to add newly developed models into the main line in this documentation).